-Deaf Arts Network welcomes opportunities for media representation of Deaf people, acknowledging it as one of the most effective ways of enhancing community awareness and acceptance of Deaf people and their lives.
+Deaf Arts Network welcomes opportunities for media representation of Deaf people, as greater representation also means greater awareness and understanding of the Deaf community.

-There is now a proliferation of terms for describing people with varying degrees or kinds of deafness, each of which has a clearly defined meaning.
-The most important of these terms are defined below, and it is advisable to check with the subjects of media pieces to determine which term they feel is appropriate for describing them.
+There are many ways to describe people with varying degrees or kinds of deafness, each of which has a clearly defined meaning.
+The most important of these terms are defined below, but it is always a good idea to check with the subjects of media pieces to determine how they feel comfortable being described.

-- Deaf (with a capitalised D) is used to describe those who use Australian Sign Language (Auslan) to communicate, and who identify as members of the signing Deaf community.
+- Deaf (with a capital D) is used to describe those who use Auslan to communicate, and who identify as members of the signing Deaf community.
 These people may also identify themselves as ‘culturally Deaf’.
 They are more likely to have been born deaf or become deaf early in life.

-- deaf (with a small d) is a more general term used to describe the physical condition of not hearing, and also to describe people who are physically deaf but do not identify as members of the signing Deaf community.
+- deaf (with a small d) is a more general term used to describe the physical condition of not hearing; it is also to describe people who are physically deaf, but do not identify as members of the signing Deaf community.

-- hard of hearing is the term usually preferred by those who have acquired a hearing loss in late childhood or adulthood, or who have a mild or moderate hearing loss.
+- Hard of hearing is the term usually preferred by those who have acquired hearing loss, or who have a mild or moderate hearing loss.
 These people usually communicate using speech, lip-reading and residual hearing (often amplified by hearing aids).

 Using the wrong word can offend.
 Culturally Deaf people do not like the term ‘hearing-impaired’, perceiving it as negative and clinical.
-Hard of hearing people do not like being identified by the terms ‘Deaf’ or ‘deaf’, so it is essential to check terminology with your subjects.
-Where a large mixed group of people is being referred to, it is appropriate to use more than one term.
-Eg.”Television subtitles are enjoyed by Deaf and hard of hearing people throughout Australia.”
+Many hard of hearing people do not like being identified by the terms ‘Deaf’ or ‘deaf’.
+This is why it's so important to check language with your subjects.
+Where referring to a mixed group of people, it is perfectly okay to use more than one term, e.g. ”Television subtitles are enjoyed by Deaf and hard of hearing people throughout Australia.”